-Grantee shall keep water and sewer services, drainage ditches and swales located on his premises free and unobstructed and in good repair and shall provide and install in and on his premises such culverts for driveways as may be reasonably required by the Grantor.
-[Cross reference Declaration of Protective Covenants #28].
+Grantee shall keep water and sewer services, drainage ditches, and swales located on his premises free and unobstructed and in good repair and shall provide and install in and on his premises such culverts for driveways as may be reasonably required by the Grantor.
 Property Owners are responsible for the maintenance and repair of their driveway and culvert.
 This includes keeping the culvert clear of dirt, stone, leaves or other material which impedes or blocks the proper flow of surface water and replacing the driveway culvert pipe when it deteriorates.